kaanoztekin99/ROS_Cpp_Examples/README.md

 >![package](https://user-images.githubusercontent.com/56647896/127859321-bbe85199-7df2-43d8-a440-16ce86efe784.png)
 </br>

 >You can have a look at the screenschot of my listener talker nodes.
-Our talker sends the message and listener takes the message from him.
+Our talker sends the message and listener takes the message.
 >![nodes](https://user-images.githubusercontent.com/56647896/127859525-868b9e2f-23dc-43e0-bb5d-a84994943c14.png)